Cyber Resilience Means Getting Back to the Basics

 Please note: To access the link, you must have an RSA Conference account and be logged into the RSA Conference Virtual Platform.

-The complexity in modern software development systems makes it very difficult to patch in a timely fashion and fix vulnerabilities.
+The complexity of modern software development systems makes it very difficult to patch in a timely fashion and fix vulnerabilities.
 Both increase the window of exposure that often results in cyberattacks.

 The window of exposure is a key metric in mitigating cyberattacks.
 However, it’s becoming difficult to pinpoint and determine due to friction in vulnerability disclosures and reporting that many researchers have complained about.